Benedict Arnold: Rhode Island and Philadelphia

-Saratoga Campaign
+Saratoga campaign

 Arnold arrived in Schuyler's camp at Fort Edward, New York, on July 24.
-On August 13, Schuyler dispatched him with a force of 900 to relieve the siege of Fort Stanwix, where he succeeded in a ruse to lift the siege.
-He sent an Indian messenger into the camp of British Brigadier General Barry St. Leger with news that the approaching force was much larger and closer than it actually was; this convinced St. Leger's Indian allies to abandon him, forcing him to give up the effort.
+On August 13, Schuyler dispatched him with a force of 900 to relieve the Siege of Fort Stanwix, where he succeeded in a ruse to lift the siege.
+Arnold sent an Indian messenger into the camp of British Brigadier-General Barry St. Leger with news that the approaching force was much larger and closer than it actually was; this convinced St. Leger's Indian allies to abandon him, forcing him to give up the effort.

-Arnold returned to the Hudson where General Gates had taken over command of the American army, which had retreated to a camp south of Stillwater.
-He then distinguished himself in both Battles of Saratoga, even though General Gates removed him from field command after the first battle, following a series of escalating disagreements and disputes that culminated in a shouting match.
+Arnold returned to the Hudson River, where General Gates had taken over command of the American army after they had retreated to a camp south of Stillwater.
+He then distinguished himself in both Battles of Saratoga, even though Gates removed him from field command after the first battle, following a series of escalating disagreements that culminated in a shouting match.
 During the fighting in the second battle, Arnold disobeyed Gates' orders and took to the battlefield to lead attacks on the British defenses.
 He was again severely wounded in the left leg late in the fighting.
-Arnold said that it would have been better had it been in the chest instead of the leg.
+Arnold later said that it would have been better had it been in the chest instead of the leg.
 Burgoyne surrendered ten days after the second battle on October 17, 1777.
 Congress restored Arnold's command seniority in response to his valor at Saratoga.
 However, he interpreted the manner in which they did so as an act of sympathy for his wounds, and not an apology or recognition that they were righting a wrong.

 Arnold spent several months recovering from his injuries.
-He had his leg crudely set, rather than allowing it to be amputated, leaving it 2 in shorter than the right.
+He had his leg crudely set rather than allowing it to be amputated, leaving it 2 in shorter than the right.
 He returned to the army at Valley Forge, Pennsylvania, in May 1778 to the applause of men who had served under him at Saratoga.
-There he participated in the first recorded Oath of Allegiance, along with many other soldiers, as a sign of loyalty to the United States.
+There he participated in the first recorded oath of allegiance, along with many other soldiers, as a sign of loyalty to the United States.